Senior Apartments in 2024

 Eldercare Locator is a service of the Administration on Aging (AOA) that connects older Americans and their caregivers with trustworthy local support resources.7 The Eldercare Locator can help you understand housing choices and make informed decisions.
 To learn about housing options available in your community, contact your local Agency on Aging by entering your ZIP code on the Eldercare Locator housing page or by speaking with an information specialist at 1-800-677-1116.

-Volunteers of America (VOA) is the nation’s largest nonprofit provider of quality, affordable senior housing for low- and moderate-income levels.8 The VOA’s affordable housing network includes over 500 properties in 42 states and Puerto Rico.
+Volunteers of America (VOA) is the nation's largest nonprofit provider of quality, affordable senior housing for low- and moderate-income levels.8 The VOA’s affordable housing network includes over 500 properties in 42 states and Puerto Rico.
 This organization helps you find housing based on income guidelines, veteran status, or one’s disability.
-Volunteers of America is also a major provider of professional long-term nursing care for older adults.
+Volunteers of America is also a substantial provider of professional long-term nursing care for older adults.

 Mercy Housing offers affordable, program-enriched housing across the country.
 This nonprofit organization manages hundreds of properties and has helped provide over 100,000 affordable homes.